JensRantil/jensrantil.github.io/content/posts/2024-11-05_safety-types.md

 [unknown-unknowns]: https://en.wikipedia.org/wiki/There_are_unknown_unknowns
 [latent-errors]: https://how.complexsystems.fail/#4

 **Reason 1b:** The context around a system is never static.
 There is an assumption that all failure is introduced by an operator.
-But this is [not always the case][temporal-proximity]; For example, load changes over time, new users are registering, auto-scaling might happen, third-party providers might be unavailable, we run out of memory, or we run out of memory on our database.
+But this is [not always the case][temporal-proximity]; For example, load changes over time, new users are registering, auto-scaling might happen, third-party providers might be unavailable, we run out of memory, or we run out of memory in our database.
 A system is dynamic on many dimensions, and many things can happen.

 [temporal-proximity]: https://how.complexsystems.fail/#6